mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Infinite_Heaven.md

 6. Browse to the `Infinite Heaven.msgv` from the Infinite Heaven zip file.

-> The last step should only take a minute or so if no other mods installed (longer with other mods installed, basically proportional to the size of `00.dat`).
+> This step should only take a minute or so if no other mods installed (longer with other mods installed, basically proportional to the size of `00.dat`).
 See `log.txt` in the Snakebite directory which is updated with the install progress.

+{:start="7"}
+7. Finally install [IHHook](/IHHook) by repeating step 5 then browsing to IHHook's `.mgsv` file.

-> **Troubleshooting:** if it takes an excessively long time refer to the sticky comment on the Snakebite [Posts tab](https://www.nexusmods.com/metalgearsolidvtpp/mods/106?tab=posts) for possible fixes.
+> **Troubleshooting:** if IH takes an excessively long time to install refer to the sticky comment on the Snakebite [Posts tab](https://www.nexusmods.com/metalgearsolidvtpp/mods/106?tab=posts) for possible fixes.
 {:.important}

 {% include spoiler-end %}